isomerpages/ogp-scamshield-app/index.md

   - textcards:
       title: Get the app today
       id: textcards
-      description: "Visit the App Store or Play Store to download the ScamShield app, or to update to the latest version.
-If you're reading this on your phone, you can use the download links below:"
+      description: Visit the App Store or Play Store to download the ScamShield app, or update to the latest version for new features.
       cards:
         - title: Download on iPhone
           description: ""